GRAPHIC-Go big or even bigger?: Five questions for the ECB

 4/ How does the weak euro weigh into the policy outlook?

 A weak currency, which makes imports more expensive, bolsters the case for more aggressive rate hikes.
-The euro is back below $1 and down 12% this year.
+The euro fell below 99 cents for the first time in nearly two decades on Monday and is down almost 13% this year.
 Measured against a basket of currencies weighted in terms of trade, the euro has fallen almost 3% from June levels.

 The ECB's July meeting minutes showed concern about currency weakness.